getify/You-Dont-Know-JS/async & performance/ch1.md

 console.log( a + b );	// 42
 ```

-If it weren't for the `console.log(..)` statements in this snippet (just used as a convenient form of observable side-effect for the illustration), the JS engine would likely have been free, if it wanted to (who knows if it would!?), to reorder the code to:
+If it weren't for the `console.log(..)` statements in this snippet (just used as a convenient form of observable side effect for the illustration), the JS engine would likely have been free, if it wanted to (who knows if it would!?), to reorder the code to:

 ```js
 // ...